infinitered/reactotron/docs/plugin-redux.md

 #### onBackup

 `onBackup` fires when we're about to transfer a copy of your Redux global state tree and send it to the server.
-It accepts a object called `state` and returns an object called `state`.
+It accepts an object called `state` and returns an object called `state`.

 You can use this to prevent big, sensitive, or transient data from going to